-New York City is a notoriously difficult place to find attractive, affordable apartments to rent.
+New York City is a notoriously tricky place to find attractive, affordable apartments to rent.
 Many people choose to use a broker.
 In doing so, it is common for the renter to pay a broker’s fee in New York City.
-This differs from many other cities, where an agent is not typically used.
-If the owner feels the need for one, usually the landlord pays the broker’s fee.
+It is differing from many other cities, where an agent is typically not used.
+If the owner feels the need for one, usually, the landlord pays the broker’s fee.

 The brokerage fees are typically quite substantial.
 There are certain instances where it makes sense and others where it does not.

 Table of Contents

 The fee is typically steep.
 This amount, which renters pay upon signing the lease, is usually one month’s rent or up to 15% of the annual rental amount.
 The 15% figure is essentially the standard.
 In Manhattan, the median rent for newly signed leases was approximately $3,500.
 A 15% fee would amount to $6,300.
 Of course, rentals are much higher in certain neighborhoods and buildings, meaning you pay a larger commission.

 It is merely a matter of supply and demand.
 Historically, in New York City, there are many more people looking for apartment rentals than there are units.
 Giving the building owners a lot more leverage in setting the rent and determining who pays the commission.

 Therefore, if you want an apartment, particularly in a desirable neighborhood, you may wish to pay the brokerage fee.
 Your agent can help weed out undesirable apartments.
 This can save you a lot of time and frustration.